raojuantracy/English/cnn_mistress.md

 N-MASS detergent is a chemical substance, usually in the form of a powder or liquid, which is used for `washing things such as clothes or utensils, like dishes`. 洗衣剂；（厨房用具的)清洁剂, 洗洁剂   //`utensils or kitchen utensils` are tools or objects that you use in order to help you to cook, serve food, or eat, like spoon, pans 〔指烹调用具〕器皿; 用具 e.g. I like to buy the detergent with rose flavor to wash my clothes. e.g. You put too much detergent in the laundry.
 * **infect => disinfectant** /ˌdɪsɪnˈfɛktənt/ 消毒剂，杀菌剂
 N-MASS disinfectant is a chemical substance that kills germs or bacteria.
-It is used, for example, for cleaning kitchens and bathrooms. e.g. The small rug 小地毯 has to **be impregnated with** disinfectant. 垫子得用 `消毒剂` 浸透  //V-T **[impregate A with B: 使B渗入/浸透到A]** If someone or something impregnates a thing with a substance, they make the substance spread through the thing and stay in it; to make a substance spread completely through something, or to spread completely through something 使浸透浸渍
+It is used, for example, for cleaning kitchens and bathrooms. e.g. The small rug 小地毯 has to **be impregnated with disinfectant 用 `消毒剂` 浸透** for 30 mins `or so/give or take/more or less`.         //V-T **[impregate A with B: 使B渗入/浸透到A]** If someone or something impregnates a thing with a substance, they make the substance spread through the thing and stay in it; to make a substance spread completely through something, or to spread completely through something 使浸透浸渍

 ## changed his tune/attitude
 e.g. "Mr. Broidy admired Mr. Trump's `uncanny` ability to sexually abuse or harass woman and `get away with it`.
 Mr. Broidy began to hurt Ms. Bechard physically during their sexual activities -- touching her in ways to which she did not consent."
 Bechard alleges that Broidy **impregnated her** and then pressured her to have an abortion.
 Initially, he supported her keeping the baby.
 But he quickly **changed his tune/attitude** and began demanding that she gets an abortion.
 The idea that Mr. Davidson pressured Ms. Bechard to have an abortion is `preposterous [prɪ'pɑstərəs]/absurd/ridiculous`.